Skip to main content

 6. Use the resultant value to replace the three instances of the OIDC_PROVIDER_URL in the following policy template.

 3. Determine a Kubernetes ServiceAccount name for use with Styra DAS.
-We recommend you use the name styra-das, as that is the default value in the helm chart’s values.yaml file.
+We recommend you use the name styra-das, as that is the default value in the Helm chart’s values.yaml file.
 If you use another value, you will have to update the top-level serviceAccount field to match during Configuration and Installation.
 Use the ServiceAccount name to replace the STYRA_DAS_SERVICE_ACCOUNT field in the policy file below.

 4. Replace all templated values in the following policy template and save the result as a local policy file.